Bluedot-Innovation/PointSDK-MinimalIntegrationExample-iOS/README.md

 ### Get started

-1. Run 'Pod Install' on a terminal.
+1. Run 'pod update' on a terminal.
 2. Open the PointSDK-MinimalIntegrationExample-iOS.xcworkspace in Xcode.
 3. Then, compile and run the project in either simulator or device.
 4. Paste your Project Id to ViewController in `Objc` or/and `Swift` project.